Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • Cold extremities.

-If the disease is at the very beginning of its development, then it can be practically asymptomatic.
+If the disease is at the very beginning of its development, it can be practically asymptomatic.
 The only warning sign may be a temporary loss of appetite.
-Only the calculation of the color index of blood in this situation can confirm the onset of the disorder leading to anemia.
+Only calculating the color blood index in this situation can confirm the onset of the disorder leading to anemia.

-If the index of the color index of blood during the general analysis is found to be less than 0.8 units, then this indicates that the level of red cells is reduced.
-There is a deficiency of such a trace element in the blood as iron.
-It is it that takes an active part in the formation of new red blood cells.
-The level of hemoglobin sharply decreases, and pathologically altered and defective cells are also found.
+If the blood color index during a general analysis is revealed to be less than 0.8 units, this indicates that the level of red cells is reduced.
+There is a deficiency of such a microelement in the blood as iron.
+It is this that takes an active part in the formation of new red blood cells.
+The level of hemoglobin sharply decreases, and pathologically altered and defective cells are detected.
 In this case, microcytic anemia is diagnosed, which is confirmed by the calculation of CP.

-Among the most common causes of blood disease associated with iron deficiency, doctors cite the following:
+Among the most common causes of blood diseases associated with iron deficiency, doctors name the following:

 • Lack of iron in the body;